-Peter Humphrey is in his third year as a Concordia board member.
+Peter Humphrey was re-elected to serve a second consecutive three-year term in November.
 He has been president of SYNTHEON, Inc. since 2012.
 SYNTHEON Inc. designs and manufactures products for building and construction industries.
 His career includes significant work in multi-family & senior living housing, educational facilities, commercial & industrial projects, institutional & public facilities, and telecommunications facilities including restoration & renovation projects, as well as numerous investigations, evaluations, and condition assessments.
 Peter holds a Bachelor’s Degree in Architectural Engineering from Penn State University, a 5-year professional degree specializing in the scientific and engineering aspects of planning, design, and construction of buildings.
 He is a licensed Professional Engineer in multiple states.
 He and his wife Terri have two children, Rachel and Joshua and live in Cranberry Twp.
 They are members of Prince of Peace Lutheran Church in Freedom.

 Eighteen board members comprise the governing body and represent 32 Lutheran Churches Missouri Synod in the western Pennsylvania area.
 This parent board has oversight for 11 subsidiary corporations in various locations including: Concordia Lutheran Health and Human Care, Concordia Lutheran Ministries of Pittsburgh, Concordia Lutheran Ministries Foundation, Concordia Community Support Services, Providence Pharmacy, Good Samaritan Hospice, Concordia Medical Equipment, Concordia of Ohio, Concordia at Rebecca Residence, Concordia of Monroeville and Concordia Physician Practice.

 Concordia was the 7th accredited CARF-CCAC Aging Services Network in the world serving more than 31,000 in the past 12 months.